Simpletree233/XAI/README.md

 both accuracy and explainability when selecting and applying image augmentation techniques in image classification task

+## How to run
+download XAI folder and run `Prediction.ipynb` in google colab

 ## LIME [Repo](https://github.com/marcotcr/lime)
 pip install lime